yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/_index.md

 ## Example use case: GPS trip data

 Amateur cyclists like to record their trips using a GPS device and then to upload the recorded data to one of no end of Internet sites, dedicated to that purpose, so that they can review their trips, and those of others, whenever they want to into the indefinite future.
-It's easy to imagine that such a site will use a SQL database to store all these trips.
+Such a site might use a SQL database to store all these trips.

 The GPS device lets the cyclist split the trip into successive intervals, usually called laps, so that they can later focus their review attention on particular laps of interest like, for example, a notorious steep hill.
 So each trip has one or many laps.
 A lap is typically no more than about 100 km—and often more like 5-10 km.
 But it could be as large as, say, 300 km.
 The resolution of modern devices is typically just a few paces under good conditions—say 3m.
 So a lap could have as many as 100,000 GPS data points, each of which records the timestamp, position, and no end of other associated instantaneous values of facts like, for example, heart rate.